xsmirx/personal_site/README.md

 ## Development plan

 - [x] initialize project
-- [ ] add style colors and fonts to config
+- [x] add style colors and fonts to config
 - [ ] uikit
+  - [ ] Typography component with all varinats from figma